47,000. That Is What Unready Financial Records Cost During a Corporate Tax Audit.

 The Numbers That Determine Your Readiness

 3 is the number of weeks an unprepared company needs to assemble records.
 1 is the number of days a prepared company needs.
 12 is the number of months of transactions that must be clean, categorized, and documented.
 0 is the number of corrections your filing should require.
 5% is the typical error rate in manually maintained financial records.
 On 2,400 annual transactions for a mid sized company, that's 120 entries with potential issues.
 Each issue takes 15 minutes to investigate and correct.
 That's 30 hours of cleanup before the advisor even starts.
 The question isn't whether you can survive an audit.
 Every company survives.
-The question is whether surviving costs you AED 2,850 or AED 47,000.
+The question is whether surviving costs you 2,850 or 47,000.
 That gap is the cost of not having your financial records in a system that maintains compliance automatically.

 Ready to run on a real system?